 NO CELL PHONE USE IN CLASS Talking on cell phones, checking or sending text messages, listening to music, and otherwise using your cell phone during class is prohibited.
 Please do not wear headphones during class.
 Laptops are permissible for taking notes if you are seated in the first row.
-No video or audio recording permitted during lectures.
 If you need to check your cell phone for an emergency situation, please inform me before class, leave your cell phone face down on your desk in silent mode, and take the emergency call or text outside the classroom.
+NO AUDIO RECORDING, PHOTOS, OR VIDEO OF LECTURE MATERIALS.
+Your best learning will happen when you are actively taking notes, looking at images, and listening to lecture-taking photos is a passive experience.